Drink Celery Juice for Health and Vitality

 Over half of the US adult population has one or more chronic diseases.
 Diabetes, cardiovascular disease, arthritis, cancer.
 In fact, with cancers, it’s been estimated, and these are the Centers for Disease Control (CDC) estimates, that 80% of the most common cancers are caused by lifestyle factors, including breast cancer, colon cancer and prostate cancer.
 Lifestyle factors are responsible for one in three cancer deaths.

-That’s why taking control of your health and doing it with diet, exercise, getting enough sleep, with taking appropriate high-quality dietary supplements as a part of an overall health practice for you is so important.
+That’s why taking control of your health and doing it with an alkaline diet, exercise, getting enough sleep, with taking appropriate high-quality dietary supplements as a part of an overall health practice for you is so important.

 Research confirms celery can help improve cholesterol, blood sugar, circulation.
 Celery has also been shown to protect the liver against toxins and may help people with gout and other arthritic conditions.